fhnw-ivy/fhnw-ds-cde1-wettermonitor/README.md

 From now on the weather monitor will start automatically on every boot.

+In case the convenience script failed, a message will be displayed.
+In this case, you can try to rerun the script.
+If this does not work, contact us.

 ## Usage
 The startup of the weather monitor may take several minutes.
 A loading screen is displayed during this time.